CatOgre70/customer-contacts/README.md

 # Customer Contacts Application

 Java back-end to process customer contacts with emails and phones.
-Test task from Corporate Communications Inc.
+Test task from Unibell company (Ufa, Russia)
-(Ufa, Russia)

 To start application you need to have Java 17 Runtime virtual machine installed on your system, download